cybercongress/cybercongress/ecosystem/donations/Open Program.md

 - In which year was google founded?
 - A link to your GitHub account if you have one

-Please, submit your issue [here](https://github.com/cybercongress/congress/issues), usign the referral program template!
+Please, submit your issue [here](https://github.com/cybercongress/congress/issues), using the referral program template!

 You should **only start this if you have been manually approved by us**.
-We will notify you. ~~Other than this, a merged PR with the above details into the repo means an approval.~~ All other submissions will be disqualified.
+We will notify you.
+Other than this, a merged issue, into the [parterhip table](https://github.com/cybercongress/congress/blob/master/ecosystem/donations/referral%20program%20parterns.md), with the above details means an approval.
+All other submissions will be disqualified.

 You MUST provide some kind of proof that the referral came from you.
-For example, this can be done in the form of the referral filling out a memo at the time of his donation with your nick in the memo field.
-The nick should be the same as was submitted in the PR, otherwise, we will not be able to identify you!
+For example, this can be done in the form of the referral filling out a memo at the time of his donation with your ATOM address in the memo field.
+The address should be the same as was submitted in the issue, otherwise, we will not be able to identify you!
 This part is vital!

 You may, of course, think of any other possible ways to identify yourself, but please make sure you run the idea through us first, as we will need to think of technical implementation.